kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/cron-jobs.md

 ### Jobs history limits

 The `.spec.successfulJobsHistoryLimit` and `.spec.failedJobsHistoryLimit` fields are optional.
-These fields specify how many completed and failed jobs should be kept.
+These fields specify how many completed and failed Jobs should be kept.
 By default, they are set to 3 and 1 respectively.
-Setting a limit to `0` corresponds to keeping none of the corresponding kind of jobs after they finish.
+Setting a limit to `0` corresponds to keeping none of the corresponding kind of Jobs after they finish.

-For another way to clean up jobs automatically, see [Clean up finished jobs automatically](/docs/concepts/workloads/controllers/job/#clean-up-finished-jobs-automatically).
+For another way to clean up Jobs automatically, see [Clean up finished Jobs automatically](/docs/concepts/workloads/controllers/job/#clean-up-finished-jobs-automatically).
 -->
 ### 任务历史限制 {#jobs-history-limits}